 Generic LOINC codes being used, making it difficult for system to classify results correctly.
-Culture tests where LOINC codes are used are “generic” and require SNOMED codes in order to properly classify the results to the correct condition without being done manually. f generic LOINC codes are used without SNOMED
+Culture tests where LOINC codes are used are “generic” and require SNOMED codes in order to properly classify the results to the correct condition without being done manually.
+Positive culture results cannot be received by systems if generic LOINC codes are used without SNOMED codes.

 Recommendation: Addition of specific SNOMED codes, specifically use of ones that include CRE in them (446870005 for Carbapenem resistant Klebsiella pneumoniae instead of 56415008 for Klebsiella pneumoniae)

-MIC values.
+Minimum Inhibitory Concentration (MIC) values.

 Both MIC values and interpretations are needed by the PHA.
 If current guidelines are used by labs, then MIC values are not needed (only reported out abnormal flags S, I, R).
 Assuming the current guidelines are used, then we are classifying correctly based on the interpretation alone.